A: Hello! Who are you, and what do you do?

 For several years I have been developing a project to help sick children by raising funds for them — www.Sofia.help.
 I popularize it by distributing posters.

 A: Take us through the process of what it is that you do, day-to-day.

-D: The MaidSafe team and the community are building the Safe Network together — our vision for The New Internet — whose purpose is to return to Man the Freedom of expression, the Control of personal data, the Private and Secure communications; and to build a whole new Economy.
+D: The MaidSafe team and the community are building the Safe Network together — our vision for The New Internet — whose purpose is to return to Man the Freedom of expression, the Control of personal data, Private and Secure communications, and to build a whole new Economy.
 I contribute to this process by having the honor of serving the community in our forum https://safenetforum.org/ as an admin.

 This is a very interesting task because one of the things I do is to welcome every new user of our forum by sending him a welcome message.
 Over the years, this has allowed me to meet and communicate with many interesting people from around the world.
 With some of them, our acquaintance grew into a friendship.

-I also help the Safe Network maintain a presence on the social channels — Twitter, Facebook, Telegram.
+I also help Safe Network maintain a presence on social media channels — Twitter, Facebook, and Telegram.
 As I mentioned, I have a small advertising agency that works locally mainly with start-ups, so the opportunity to help the Safe Network allows me to experiment with advertising on the bigger world stage.
 I am currently posting Facebook ads in India, and the result is difficult to measure because the Safe Network is not yet a finished product and accordingly there are no users and growth to measure.

 At the local level in Bulgaria, I work for the creation of a Safe Bulgarian community by supporting a local Safe site, forum, and social channels.
 What I do is distribute posters at residential entrances in the capital and major regional cities.
 Before the pandemic, I also distributed flyers on the street and participated in events in which I presented the Safe Network to visitors.

 I try to do this in other countries too — Germany, France, Spain, and Russia — by arranging with other members of the community a translation of the English Safe website, forum, and social channels.